Hegaja/jokenpoHegaja/README.md

     Write a function that plays a single round of Rock Paper Scissors.
 The function should take two parameters - the playerSelection and computerSelection - and then return a string that declares the winner of the round like so: "You Lose!
 Paper beats Rock" - make your function case insensitive (so users can input rock, ROCK, RocK or any other variation)
     Write a NEW function called game().
 Use the previous function inside of this one to play a 5 round game that keeps score and reports a winner or loser at the end.

-From The Odin Project's [a curriculum link](https://www.theodinproject.com/courses).
+From The Odin Project's [curriculum](https://www.theodinproject.com/courses).